 A chancellor-candidate will be formally nominated by Germany’s ceremonial president and must win a majority in a secret ballot.
 Since the end of World War II, all German chancellors have won a majority on the first ballot.

 If that doesn’t happen, the Constitution allows another vote within fourteen days.
-At that point, a simple plurality will be enough.
+At that point, a simple plurality would suffice.
 However, the president can also decide to dissolve parliament and call early elections if no candidate can muster a majority.

 Merkel will remain chancellor until her successor is elected, which means she will most likely represent Germany at the G20 summit in Rome in October and possibly the COP26 climate summit in Glasgow in November.